By Steve Pisano, AIF®

 Whether it’s a data breach at Equifax or Yahoo or your elderly neighbor falling prey to a phishing scam, it’s hard to feel safe in the virtual world that we have created for ourselves.
 From centuries of experience we learned to lock our doors at night and stay aware when walking through the woods alone, but cybersecurity is new to many of us.
 Our parents and grandparents ingrained in us that we are not to talk to strangers as children, but there is no age-old wisdom being passed down regarding the internet.

-This is new, uncharted territory, so even though the risks are starting to become well known, many people are still unsure of what to do about it.
+Keeping your information secure online can seem complex, or even scary, but don’t let fear keep you from taking action.
 How do you protect yourself, your personal information, and your family online?
 Today I’d like to give you some tips and tricks that will help you be and feel safer in our cyber world.

 Passwords: Your First Line Of Defense